zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 %% desc: Description of work done to automate Perl 6 releases
 %% draft: True

+*Deconfusion note: if you're just a regular Perl 6 user, you likely use and only ever heard of Rakudo Star, which is a distribution that includes the Rakudo Perl 6 Compiler, some modules, and the docs.
+This post details a release of that compiler* **only,** *which gets released more often than Rakudo Star.
+So please don't think there's a new release, if Star is all you use.*

 If you follow [what I write](http://perl6.party), you know that last month I messed up a Perl 6 release and vowed to [improve the process](/post/I-Botched-A-Perl-6-Release-And-Now-A-Robot-Is-Taking-My-Job),